soundpress/RulesOfNYC/docs/c16/index.rst

       (iv) Buildings in study areas rezoned to permit as of right residential use.
 The owner of an IMD located in an area designated by the Zoning Resolution as a study area that is rezoned to permit residential use as of right shall file an alteration application within 9 months after the effective date of such rezoning.

       (v) Buildings in study areas rezoned to permit residential use with 3 or more as of right units and additional units eligible for grandfathering.
-The owner of an IMD that is located in an area designated by the Zoning Resolution as a study area and that, as a result of rezoning, contains 3 or more residential units as of right and 1 or more units eligible for coverage by use of one of the grandfathering procedures set forth in § 281(2)(i) or (iv) of Article 7-C, as defined in 29 RCNY § 2-08 "Grandfathering" (i) and (ii) of these Loft Board regulations:
+The owner of an IMD that is located in an area designated by the Zoning Resolution as a study area and that, as a result of rezoning, contains 3 or more residential units as of right and 1 or more units eligible for coverage by use of one of the grandfathering procedures set forth in § 281(2)(i) or (iv) of Article 7-C, as defined in 29 RCNY § 2-08 "Grandfathering" (i) and (ii):

          (A) Shall file an alteration application for all covered as of right residential units within 9 months after the effective date of such rezoning, and